The Cultural Paradox of Play

 60-minute webinar

-Join our live webinar where special guest, Sarah Blackmore, supports you to challenge and rethink your assumptions about play.
+A recorded webinar where special guest, Sarah Blackmore, supports you to challenge and rethink your assumptions about play.

 Practical application